paulosuzart/paulosuzart.github.io/_posts/2018-01-02-open-letter-page-2.md

 <!--more-->

+**DISCLAIMER**: *This is not a sequel of the afore mentioned post, nor I have any connection with the author of that post.
+This is just some comments and content I would publish as a second page of that letter.*

 Getting paid to code for the last 14 years gives me a lot in common with [Paul Robinson](https://medium.com/@p7r?source=post_header_lockup).
 After university admission in the year 2000, now it's been 18 years since I first wrote a program ([In Turbo Pascal 7](https://en.wikipedia.org/wiki/Turbo_Pascal)).
 Me and Paul share some good long years in front of computers, but also a lot of the context surrounding us all these years.

 I want to add some points to the letter, but before would like to give my two cents on some statements: